pumpkin muffins with streusel & cream cheese glaze

 8

 Bake for 23 – 25 minutes until a toothpick inserted in the center comes out clean.
-Allow muffins to cool completely.
+Allow the muffins to cool completely.

 • Glaze ingredients whisked together in a bowl.